wanghy8166/database_exporter/README.md

 ## Overview

 Database Exporter is a configuration driven exporter that exposes metrics gathered from DBMSs, for use by the Prometheus monitoring system.
-Out of the box, it provides support for MySQL, PostgreSQL, Oracle DB, Microsoft SQL Server and Clickhouse, but any DBMS for which a Go driver is available may be monitored after rebuilding the binary with the DBMS driver included.
+Out of the box, it provides support for MySQL, PostgreSQL, Oracle DB, Microsoft SQL Server, DB2 and Clickhouse, but any DBMS for which a Go driver is available may be monitored after rebuilding the binary with the DBMS driver included.

 The collected metrics and the queries that produce them are entirely configuration defined.
 SQL queries are grouped into